The company you keep.

 GFI is a developer of a broad range of IT systems management solutions.
 Subsequent to the acquisition of Sunbelt Software, I became GFI’s president of its security business unit.
 (President, Sec BU)

 Meros was a full-stack company dedicated to DevOps.
-A few friends and I developed the product over a six-month period and, while still in beta, the technology was acquired by DXC Technology – HP Enterprise.
+The technology was acquired by DXC Technology – HP Enterprise.
 (Co-Founder and CEO)

 SELECTED ADVISER AND BOARD POSITIONS

-KnowBe4, the provider of the world’s most popular integrated new school security awareness training and simulated phishing platform, is used by more than 9,000 organizations worldwide.
+KnowBe4 (acquired by Vista Equity), is the provider of the world’s most popular integrated new school security awareness training and simulated phishing platform, and is used by more than 9,000 organizations worldwide.
 (Board member)

 StopBadware, originally a joint effort between Google and the Berkman Center at Harvard, is key clearinghouse for web security information.
 (Past Board member)